 Finalists will submit an executive summary, business plan and PowerPoint presentation, and will present their submission live and take questions from a panel of judges.
 Cash prizes totaling $25,000 will be distributed to the finalists.
 The 1st, 2nd, and 3rd place finalist teams will also receive 10 hours of free legal education services from the School of Law and 5 hours of free consulting services from the University's Small Business Development Center.
 Finalist presentations will be held on Saturday, April 4, at 1:30 p.m.

 "We are looking forward to working with a group of exceptional regional entrepreneurs," says Dr. Michele Migliuolo, director of the Center for Excellence in Entrepreneurship.
 "Our hope for this project is to make entrepreneurship education more accessible to talented individuals in our community and across Duquesne's campus, while showcasing the business school's cutting-edge facilities and resources."

-Funding for the DNVC is thanks to the generosity of Bob Mallet, former chairman of Mallet & Company.
+Funding for the DNVC is thanks to the generosity of Bob Mallet, former chairman of Mallet and Company.

 For more information, visit www.duq.edu/nvc, call (412) 396-2538 or email email@example.com.